Patagonia by Land & Sea

 Accommodations: Tierra Patagonia

-Fly to Buenos Aires, Argentina’s colorful capital, where your private guide will take you to your boutique hotel in the fashionable Palermo district.
-This is one of the best areas of town for walking around, with charming boutiques and top restaurants.
+Fly to Santiago, Chile’s metropolitan capital, where your private guide will take you to your boutique hotel in the charming Lastarria neighborhood.
+Lastarria is a nice area for walking around, with quiet streets, flowering trees, attractive colonial architecture, and a variety of restaurants and boutiques.

 Depart for Home or Your Next Destination